mezcel/jq-tput-terminal/json-db/readme.md

 # Json DB

-These the same DBs used in [electron-container](https://github.com/mezcel/electron-container).
+These are the same DBs used in [electron-container](https://github.com/mezcel/electron-container).

 ---